-Sol Kadhi or Solkadi is also known as Kokum Curry.
-It is a soothing digestive drink popular in Goa and Maharashtra (Konkan Region).
-It is made from kokum fruit and coconut milk.
-Relish it as a drink or curry, its flavors are going to pleasantly surprise you every time!
-Here is how to make it.
+Solkadhi (Solkadi) or Kokum Curry is a soothing digestive drink popular in Goa and Maharashtra (Konkan Region).
+It is made from dried kokum fruit and coconut milk.
+Relish it as a drink or a curry, its flavors are going to pleasantly surprise you every time!

 My search for traditional and authentic recipes is never-ending!
 I keep looking for regional recipes that are easy to make and can be included in everyday meals too.

 During one of my trips to Goa, I got a chance to taste this delicious drink, Solkadhi.
 A famous drink introduced to us through the legacy of the Goan and Konkan region of India.

 When I read the name, “Solkadhi”, I thought it will be something made with yogurt, but to my surprise, it had totally different flavors.
 Slightly pinkish in color, it was a beautiful combination of Kokum and Coconut Milk, and it tasted so good.